 NEC develops when a baby's large intestine is damaged by inflammation.
 Bacteria can leak out from the damaged intestine, causing infection, scarring, growth restriction, and death.
 Treatment for severe NEC might include a nasogastric tube, intravenous (IV) medication, and surgery to remove the damaged intestine.

 The first infant formula lawsuits were medical malpractice claims.
 These lawsuits typically alleged that parents weren't able to give informed consent to let health care providers feed their babies cow's milk-based formulas, because the providers didn't warn them of the increased risk of NEC.
-In response, many health care providers tried passing the proverbial buck, arguing that formula manufacturers didn't inform them of the NEC risks.
+In response, many health care providers tried to shift the blame, arguing that formula manufacturers didn't inform them of the NEC risks.

 Some parents and guardians (called "plaintiffs" in court) are still filing individual medical malpractice claims against medical professionals and hospitals.
 But a growing number of plaintiffs are shifting the blame to the manufacturers of the formulas.
 The targeted products include, but are not limited to the following:

 Most NEC-related product liability lawsuits are still in the early stages.
-As of late 2021, no settlement agreements or jury verdicts are publicly available, so it's hard to put an exact dollar figure on these cases.
+As of April 2022, no settlement agreements or jury verdicts are publicly available, so it's hard to put an exact dollar figure on these cases.
 But here are the common types of compensation (damages) plaintiffs are seeking in infant formula lawsuits.

 Plaintiffs who win or settle their cases want compensation for any NEC-related medical care, whether it be past, ongoing, or future care.

 Plaintiffs also want compensation for "pain and suffering" (physical and mental) caused by NEC-related injuries and treatment.
 Mental pain and suffering include emotional distress, loss of enjoyment of life, fear, anger, anxiety, and other negative effects.